djelovic/Iftm.ComputedProperties/README.md

 This project enables _automagic_ firing of [PropertyChanged][1] events.
 It's perfect for view models.

+## NuGet

+The binaries from this repository are available as the [Iftm.ComputedProperties][5] NuGet packge.

 ## Example

 Say you have a property A, and a property B that is evaluated as A + 5.
 To have the [PropertyChanged][1] event fired for both A and B whenever A changes, simply inherit from WithComputedProperties like this: